Aliases for PIM1 Gene

 GeneCards Summary for PIM1 Gene

 PIM1 (Pim-1 Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PIM1 include central nervous system lymphoma, primary and chronic wasting disease.
-Among its related pathways are MicroRNAs in cancer and NF-kappaB Signaling.
+Diseases associated with PIM1 include prostate cancer and diamond-blackfan anemia.
+Among its related pathways are MicroRNAs in cancer and PEDF Induced Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PIM2.

 UniProtKB/Swiss-Prot for PIM1 Gene